How to have a Healthy Relationship

-This is something that Ashton and I worked really hard on before we got engaged, and something we still work on every day.
+This is something that my husband and I worked really hard on before we got engaged, and something we still work on every day.

-My relationship with my husband Ashton is the best thing I could ever ask for.
+My relationship with him is the best thing I could ever ask for.

 I trust him completely, and know that no matter what, he is always there for me.
 As my best friend, and the love of my life.